dennisprangle/dennisprangle.github.io/_posts/2016-01-03-LFtimeline.md

 ---
 {% include JB/setup %}

-During my PhD I started compiling a mental timeline of the appearance of various "likelihood-free" inference methods.
+This is an incomplete of the appearance of various "likelihood-free" inference methods.
-I wrote this up for a talk a couple of years ago and I've finally got round to making an online version so I can continue to add to it.
 Please let me know if there are any mistakes or things I should add.

 The methods listed perform statistical inference based on repeated model simulations rather than likelihood evaluations, which are expensive or impossible for some complex models.